neurodroid/stimfit/doc/sphinx/howto/resistances.rst

     {\displaystyle R=\frac{\Delta V}{I} }

-Resitance can be calculated when recording the current once the voltage difference is known.
+Resistance can be calculated when recording the current once the voltage difference is known.
 A python routine should calculate the current difference, and resistance will be calculated giving the amplitude of the voltage current.
-The following routine can be found in the ``Stimfit`` program directory (C:\\Program Files\\Stimfit in Windows or /usr/lib/python2.5/site-packages/Stimfit in Linux, assuming python2.5 is your current python environmen is your current python environment).
-You can find it with the name **charlie.py** (in acknowledgemt to Charlie, for her contribution to development of the given routine).
+The following routine can be found in the ``Stimfit`` program directory (C:\\Program Files\\Stimfit in Windows or /usr/lib/python2.5/site-packages/Stimfit in Linux, assuming python2.5 is your current python environment is your current python environment).
+You can find it with the name **charlie.py** (in acknowledgment to Charlie, for her contribution to the development of the given routine).

 =======================